u235axe/FeOFu/3_NewLanguage.md

 Effect system might be needed, like PureScript.
 If it is annotations like and not dependent, we could include it.
 Otherwise, annotation is needed from the programmer.
 There could be other complications, when effectful functions are composed between other effectful or non-effectful functions: when does the side effect triggers?
 Do we need polymorphism for this to avoid syntactic noise?

+6. Compilation types:
+Fast: interpreter like - simple memory representation
+Slow: costy full analysis + ASAP analised representation

+We may want to be able to change between the two at runtime, start with the fast, gradually change to the other as it becomes available.
+Goal: minimize development cycle.
+Final version always should be the full analysis version.

+7. Decision related to dependent typing:
+We monomoprhise from the dependently typed representation to the internal language, this way there should be no polymorphism left.
+This affects the memory layout: the user cannot represent simple dependent code: like reading variable length data at runtime.
+Does Introducing a variable length array type enough to cover the affected practical cases?
+What are the limitations, trade-offs?

 ## Things to discuss
 - Indirect access: pointers / references how?